cxfcxf/embeddings/README.md

 # About loading models
 there are two way of loading models, normally its expecting a model which is quantized with GPTQ 4bits 128group_size

-you can specify --no-gptq, it would load model normally (you can barely run a 7B model with 24GB VRAM just FYI)
+you can specify --no-gptq, it would load model normally (you can prob fit a 13b model with 8 bits for 24GB VRAM)

+# About converting model to 4bits
+Please use [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) to quantlized it, a 13b model will need about 35GB DRAM

 # Current issues
 * it does seems the gptq quantized model done by [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ) which from [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) is not very performant, somehow the old cuda branch [GPTQ-for-LLaMa](https://github.com/oobabooga/GPTQ-for-LLaMa/) is performant. but AutoGPTQ makes it really easy to use, so i stick with that

+^ the issue is solved by force the model load with `use_triton=True` which loads the whole model into VRAM